-In this new fortnightly webinar series from the Public Media Stack, we explore the art (and science) of making tech decisions with some of public media’s prominent voices.
-We’ll ask them five simple questions and unpack the issues that universally affect our industry – problems with workflow, the relationship between newsrooms and tech teams, reader engagement innovation, funding diversification – as well as the presence of and reliance on Big Tech and the efforts to create alternative ecosystems.
+In this webinar series from the Public Media Stack, we explored the art (and science) of making tech decisions with some of public media’s prominent voices.
+We asked them five simple questions and unpacked the issues that universally affect our industry – problems with workflow, the relationship between newsrooms and tech teams, reader engagement innovation, funding diversification – as well as the presence of and reliance on Big Tech and the efforts to create alternative ecosystems.

 Alexis is a product design and innovation leader who has spent her career designing experiences for reading and writing on the internet.
 She is currently the VP of Product Design at Medium and has previously led design and innovation work at The New York Times R&D Lab, Axios, and Automattic.
 She co-leads the Ethical Futures Lab and has a deep curiosity about how humans and machines co-evolve with one another.

 Jonathan is Chief Network Officer at the Institute for Nonprofit News.
 He leads the Amplify Project piloting news sharing and distribution models with newsrooms across the Midwest.
 Previously, he worked at Public Radio International, as executive editor for PRI.org, and The World Company, where he launched community news sites focused on health and sustainability.
 He has been a speaker at numerous conferences such as the Online News Conference, and is a graduate of the William Allen White School of Journalism at the University of Kansas.